FrameworkComputer/EmbeddedController/docs/low_battery_startup.md

 Similar to `CONFIG_CHARGER_MIN_POWER_MW_FOR_POWER_ON`, this is the minimum charger power needed to boot even when the battery is less than `CONFIG_CHARGER_MIN_BAT_PCT_FOR_POWER_ON_WITH_AC`

+### `CONFIG_CHARGER_INPUT_CURRENT_DERATE_PCT`

+Optional, default 5%.

+This option reduces the charger's programmed current limit below the detected current limit for a given charger in an attempt to ensure that load transients won't overcurrent the source.
+Devices that require a lot of power to boot may need to either decrease the derating factor (if behavior remains acceptable when decreased) or increase `MIN_POWER_MW` settings to compensate.